AFS Basic Usage

 Basic Usage

-When you login to a CSAIL Ubuntu machine or have AFS installed and setup correctly on Windows or Mac, you obtain a “token” that verifies your identity to the file system.
+When you login to a CSAIL Linux machine or have AFS installed and setup correctly on Windows or Mac, you obtain a “token” that verifies your identity to the file system.
 This token has a lifetime of 10 hours.
 If your token expires you lose access to your AFS directories.

 To check if you have a token, type: